Professor and Texas A&M University System Regents Professor, Department of Civil & Environmental Engineering, Prairie View A&M University

-Judy A. Perkins is a Professor of Civil & Environmental Engineering at Prairie View A&M University (PVAMU) and holds the title of Texas A&M University System Regents Professor.
-The former Department Head of PVAMU's Civil & Environmental Engineering Department, Perkins was the first African American and first female to serve in this administrative capacity.
+Judy A. Perkins is a Professor of Civil & Environmental Engineering at Prairie View A&M University (PVAMU) and holds the title of Texas A&M University System (TAMUS) Regents Professor.
+Dr. Perkins is the former Department Head of PVAMU's Civil & Environmental Engineering Department and was the first African American and first female to serve in this administrative capacity.

-Perkins is also the President of JPID Consulting, LLC, which has designation status as a small business (SB), veteran-owned small business (VOSB), and woman-owned small business (WOSB).
+Moreover, Dr. Perkins is the President of JPID Consulting LLC.
+Her company has designation status as a small business (SB), veteran-owned small business (VOSB), and woman-owned small business (WOSB) company.
 She is a retired U.S. Army Lieutenant Colonel.
-During her 32+ years of military service, she served as a petroleum officer, transportation officer, and logistician.
+During her 32+ years of military service, Dr. Perkins served as a petroleum officer, transportation officer, and logistician.

 Lastly, Dr. Perkins holds a BS, MS, and PhD in Civil Engineering from Southern University, University of Illinois (Urbana–Champaign), and Georgia Institute of Technology, respectively.
 She is also a licensed professional engineer in the state of Texas.